 River Oaks Garden Club - Yes there is a fee.
 I promise you it’s worth every red cent!
 With five green arches and bustling flowers all around, River Oaks Garden Club is one of the best kept secrets in Houston.
 Established in 1942, the club features three formal gardens that were designed by J. Allen Myers, Jr. and Herbert Skogland.
 The informal gardens are spacious and gorgeous.
 The Forum is used for ceremonies, receptions, birthday parties, and photo sessions.
 I especially love all the sculptures around the garden.
 Top that off with a red brick patio, and you simply cannot beat this location!
 Although, there are a lot of trees, the sun will shine brightly on this location.
 You want to pray and hope for an overcast day on the day of your session.
 Other good times are in the morning or during sunset for the best results.

-Your Home - Who says you have to leave the house to find the perfect engagement session location?
-A great way to personalize your engagement session is to do an in-home session!
+Your Home - A great way to personalize your engagement session is to do an in-home session!
 No need to worry about crowds or feeling overwhelmed by crowds of people.
 Just you and your love celebrating your engagement in the comfort of your own home.

 Cuddle up on the couch, run around the backyard with the dogs or bake a cake in the kitchen together!
 There is no limit to the fun ways you can personalize an in-home session for your engagement photos!